The MacKenzie Center has a variety of habitat types that provide a wonderful place for hands-on outdoor activities and

 Arboretum, Sugarbush and Pond: Over 100 tree species are found in the arboretum and some trees are tagged with their common and

-where maple trees are tapped to collect the sap and produce syrup or sugar.
+scientific names to help identify them.
 MacKenzie's pond can be a great place to sit and listen to

 the call of songbirds, observe the tracks of animals or listen to frog calls in the spring and early summer.